arosenkranz/scenarios/inactive/05-synthetics-backup/improve-api-test.md

 Go back to the terminal and start the discounts service again.

-Now that you know how to create API tests and interpret their results, click the **Continue** button below to create a Browser Test.
+Now that you know how to create API tests and interpret their results, click the **Continue** button below to create a more complex Multistep API test.